 Synergy has evolved over the course of its existence, and especially over this time of COVID.
 Our team leaned into these changes without hesitation to provide online support for our clients and their pets.
 I became a board-certified veterinary behaviorist, and as a practice we started expanding our services to include some diagnostics and also sedation appointments for patients.
 Scott and I as co-owners felt that it was time to update our practice name and logo to reflect these changes.

 What’s in a Name?

 Synergy refers to a set of conditions under which the whole is greater than the sum of its parts.
 This is true in animal behavior in general, and more specifically in how our practice functions.
 Our team comes together to help a pet in behavioral distress, collaboratively including veterinarians, animal trainers, and other animal professionals.

 Our practice is unique in that our animal trainers and veterinary teams are fully integrated into the daily running of the practice which allows for frequent communication about patients by everyone who is working with them.
 This gives patients and clients the benefit of the entire team pulling for them.

-We decided to change our name from Synergy Behavior Solutions to Synergy Veterinary Behavior to help define what our practice is about, and to help the general public understand that the core of our practice is veterinary behavioral medicine.
+We decided to change our name from Synergy Veterinary Behavior to Synergy Veterinary Behavior to help define what our practice is about, and to help the general public understand that the core of our practice is veterinary behavioral medicine.

 What About the Logo Image?